 Fortunately, these effects should wear off in a few hours, but every cat is individual, so watch your buddy closely.

-Avoid side effects… start with small doses and gradually add more over a few days to give your cat’s body time to adjust.
+Avoid side effects by starting with small doses and gradually adding more over a few days to give your cat’s body time to adjust.

 Possible side effects are…

 - appetite/weight changes

 CBD oil is bitter, and we cats don’t like things bitter… yuck!
 It’ll come right back up.

 The good news is there are products with bacon, chicken, salmon, liver, and other flavors… yummy!

 Always be alert when using any medication for signs your cat may having a negative reaction to it.

 Uh oh, can my cat get addicted to CBD?
 Probably not.